rwfwuwx/11buddy-and-I/README.md

 ## What can they do for me ?
-This would, much depend on what do you do and what do you need.
+This would, much depend on what you do and what you need.

 ### Cognitive neuroscience research platform
 #### Research